-Geology/Soils (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact i) Rupture of a known earthquake fault, as delineated on the most recent Alquist- Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Potentially Significant LTS with Mitigation LTS Impac No Impact based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42? ii) Strong seismic ground shaking? iii) Seismic-related ground failure, including liquefaction? iv) Landslides?
 2. Result in substantial soil erosion or the loss of topsoil?
 (CEQA VIIb) \boxtimes 3.
 Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
 (CEQA VIIc) \boxtimes 4.
 Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property?
 (CEQA VIId) \boxtimes 5.
 Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?
 (CEQA VIIe) \boxtimes 6.
 Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
 (CEQA VIIf) \boxtimes

 Under the proposed amendments, maximum allowable land coverage (base plus transferred) within centers, the Regional Center, and the High Density Tourist District would no longer be capped on high capability lands for 100 percent deed-restricted affordable, moderate and achievable housing development projects that utilize bonus units, including mixed-use projects that include deed-restricted housing and are consistent with proposed Code Section 36.13 (Mixed-Use with Affordable, Moderate, and Achievable Housing).
-This amendment would incentivize transfers of coverage into these center areas, which would result in the relocation of coverage from equal or more sensitive to less sensitive lands.
+This amendment would incentivize transfers of coverage into these center areas, which would result in the relocation of coverage from more sensitive to less sensitive lands.
 The amendments would allow land coverage over 70 percent in centers with participation in a stormwater collection and treatment system (consistent with TRPA treatment requirements) owned and operated by a public entity, or with a public entity responsible for onsite system maintenance.